-Additionally, as Loomio allows guests to be invited to specific thread, the collective can invite specific external mentors and collaborators to certain relevant threads.
-The relevance of these external mentor's votes will be take as advisory, but only Guerrilla Translators and Stakeholder board member's votes are binding.
+Additionally, as Loomio allows guests to be invited to specific threads, the collective can invite specific external mentors and collaborators to certain relevant threads.
+The relevance of these external mentor's votes will be taken as advisory, but only Guerrilla Translators and Stakeholder board member's votes are binding.

 Multi Constituent vote

 In order to reflect the multi constituent dimension of Open Cooperativism, the collective will investigate mechanisms for incorporating the voices and opinions of its wider community.
 In GT, beyond Transition- and Guerrilla Translators, other types of constituents could include Casual Translators, readers, authors, funders, regular clients, etc. All of this would happen in a dedicated Loomio group.
 We feel that this opening up should only take place during the iteration phase of our 2018-20 plan or the Stable Phase as the collective needs to thoroughly test the decision-making mechanisms at a small scale before opening them up.